ibm-cloud-docs/vpc/vsi-reservation-create.md

 ```
 {: pre}

-### Attaching an existing bare metal server to a reservation with the CLI (beta)
+### Attaching an existing bare metal server to a reservation with the CLI
 {: #attach-bare-metal-server-cli-vpc}
 {: cli}

-Reserved bare metal servers are a beta feature that is available for evaluation and testing purposes.
-{: beta}

 You can attach an existing bare metal server to a reservation by using the CLI.
 To create a reserved reservation by using the CLI, use the `ibmcloud is bare-metal-server-update` command.